doshmajhan/ISTS15_CTF/reversing/README.md

 the competition.
 They are not the ones distributed to participants.
 They are included in the repo for completeness sake.

-Binaries with `release` appended are the binary files deemed distributable for the purpose of the competition.

-Binaries with `private` appended are competition binaries running server applications that are based on the `release` version of the same file.
+Binaries with `private` appended are competition binaries running server applications that are based on the release version of the same file.